KDE/kmime/README.md

 is just an array of 7 bit characters that might be encoded, the broken-down representations contain the decoded text strings.

-As an example, conside the byte array
+As an example, consider the byte array

     "Hugo Maier" <hugo.maier@mailer.domain>

-Although this is just a bunch of 7 bit characters, a human immediatley recognizes the broken-down structure and sees that the display name is "Hugo Maier" and that the localpart of the email address is "hugo.maier".
+Although this is just a bunch of 7 bit characters, a human immediately recognizes the broken-down structure and sees that the display name is "Hugo Maier" and that the localpart of the email address is "hugo.maier".
 To illustrate, the broken-down structure could be stored in a structure like this: